-The General Partner will call a meeting of Partners on receipt of a written request from the Limited Partners holding, in the aggregate, not less than 10% of all Units outstanding stating sufficiently for compliance the purpose for which the meeting is to be held.
-If the General Partner fails to call a meeting of Partners within 30 days after receipt of such written request, any Limited Partner may call such meeting in accordance with the terms hereof.
+The General Partner will call a meeting of Partners on receipt of a written request from the Limited Partners holding, in aggregate, in the case of a meeting regarding matters affecting all Classes of Units, not less than 10% of all Units outstanding, or in the case of a meeting regarding matters affecting a particular Class, not less than 10% of all Units outstanding of the applicable Class, stating sufficiently for compliance the purpose for which the meeting is to be held.
+If the General Partner fails to call a meeting of Partners, or of a Class of Partners, as applicable, within 30 days after receipt of such written request, any Limited Partner may call such meeting in accordance with the terms hereof.